 Unlike some towns, Moyers isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Moyers are a mix of both white- and blue-collar jobs.
 Overall, Moyers is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Moyers who work in maintenance occupations (56.67%), sales jobs (6.67%), and management occupations (3.33%).

-Telecommuters are a relatively large percentage of the workforce: 32.14% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 32.14% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Moyers doesn't have a public transportation system that people use for their commute.